OpenNebula/docs/source/intro_release_notes/release_notes/resolved_issues_5102.rst

 - `Add support for CentOS 8 auto-contextualization from LXD marketplace <https://github.com/OpenNebula/one/issues/4007>`__.
 - `Automatic configurations backup before packages upgrade <https://github.com/OpenNebula/packages/issues/117>`__.
 - `Add append option to onedb change-body <https://github.com/OpenNebula/one/issues/3999>`__.
+- `Add option for set filter for the NIC in Sunstone <https://github.com/OpenNebula/one/issues/3383>`__.

 The following issues has been solved in 5.10.2: